leksah/leksah/xob/Readme.md

 ## Rerunning Setup

 If something goes wrong in` vagrant up` or you want to try to update the VM by rerunning the setup script you can use `vagrant provision` on the host machine to do this.
-First you will need to [enable SSH access](#using-ssh) in the Xob Leksah VM.

 ## Usage

-The VM should log in automatically to the GNOME Desktop as the user `vagrant` (password `vagrant`).
+The VM should log in automatically as the user `vagrant` (password `vagrant`) and run Leksah.
-In the "Power" section of settings you can set "Blank screen" to "Never" (the code to do this in the `setup.sh` file does not work).
-To start Leksah run:

-    leksah

 To build a GHCJS package use the `JS` button in Leksah or run